Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 **Category Agnostic Clustering**

-To not group all the unknown target samples in just one class, the authors introduce a clustering branch in the student model to align its estimated cluster assignment distribution with the inherent cluster distribution among the category-agnostic clusters.
+To not group all the unknown target samples in just one class, the authors introduce a clustering branch in the student model to align its **estimated** cluster assignment distribution with the **inherent** cluster distribution among the category-agnostic clusters.
+We will go over what they mean by the inherent and estimated cluster distribution briefly.

 The authors perform K-means clustering over the target features.
-Although, the clusters so obtained is category agnostic, they reveal the underlying data distribution in the target domain i.e. its inherent cluster distribution.
+The clusters so obtained reveal the underlying data distribution in the target domain i.e. its **inherent** cluster distribution.
 Next, the authors compute softmax over the cosine similarity between target samples and each cluster centroid.

 \begin{equation}